ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

       <li>Check that your prepared data passes the 360Giving Data Quality Tool checks.</li>
       </ol></p></div>

+### Overview
 By the end of this stage you will have prepared your grant data ready for publishing, and have tested that the file is formatted correctly in the 360Giving Data Quality tool.

 How you prepare your data will be influenced by how you collect and store information about your grants.

 For many publishers preparing data is a manual process which involves exporting data from a grants management system and converting it into a spreadsheet.
 However, some grants management systems have some or all of the steps needed to convert the information into 360Giving data built-in to the system.

 ## Register with 360Giving Helpdesk
-Once you have decided to publish your grants data, please let us know by emailing the 360Giving Helpdesk: <support@threesixtygiving.org>.
+Once you have decided to publish your grants data, please let us know by emailing the 360Giving Helpdesk via <support@threesixtygiving.org>.

-You will be provided with a 360Giving Publisher prefix, which identifies your organisation and will be used in your 360Giving data to provide a unique identifier for each grant.
+You will be provided with a **360Giving Publisher prefix**, which identifies your organisation and will be used in your 360Giving data to provide a unique identifier for each grant.
 For further information see our guidance about [grant Identifiers.](https://standard.threesixtygiving.org/en/new-docs-style/identifiers/#identifiers)

-360Giving Helpdesk can also answer your questions and provide guidance on your next steps.

 ## Choosing your file format
 There are two file formats available for publishing 360Giving data, spreadsheets and JSON.